The Mission of the Donaghey College of Engineering and Information Technology is to:

 - Work on obtaining more externally funded research partnerships to attract and retain excellent faculty and students in our programs.

 VII.
 Appendix: Fast Facts

-Information Science Faculty and Students produced 39 journal articles, conference papers, book, chapters, or edited journal publications in 2015-2016.
+Information Science Faculty and Students produced 40 journal articles, conference papers, books, chapters, or other edited publications during 2015-2016.
 These publications are listed below.

 - Nitin Agarwal et al. Reports on the 2015 AAAI Spring Symposium Series.
 AI Magazine.
 Vol. 36, Issue 3, pp. 113-119.
 Fall 2015.

 - Seshadri Mohan, Nitin Agarwal, Ashutosh Dutta, Sudhir Dixit, and Ramjee Prasad.
 Social Networks Meet Next Generation Mobile Multimedia Internet.
 Communications Magazine, IEEE 53 (10), pp.124-126.
 October 2015.